 Items that Showcase the Company Brand and Values

-Items that showcase the company’s brand and values are likely to be more enjoyable or fun and less essential to how the new employee performs their job.
+Items that showcase the company’s brand and values are likely to be more fun, and not necessarily essential to how the new employee performs their job.
 This category can include items such as:

 - A personalised note from the CEO or department head